 The First Look

-Research has shown that we spend more time looking at the upper right hand corner of a menu card, while the bottom left is often overlooked.
+Research has shown that we spend more time looking at the upper right hand corner of a menu card than the bottom left.
 By placing meals with the highest profit margin into the upper right corner, restaurant owners guide us to the dishes which have been picked out for us.

 The Decoy Effect

 I already wrote about the decoy effect on online pricing tables, but this phenomenon is also being used in a menu card.
 Adding a very expensive meal to the menu, makes the other dishes seem cheaper.